grafana/tempo/docs/sources/tempo/metrics-generator/service-graph-view.md

 ## Use filters to reveal details

-The Service graph view uses service graphs and span metrics to provide a gateway to your tracing information.
+The service graph view uses service graphs and span metrics to provide a gateway to your tracing information.
 This dashboard is derived from a fixed set of metrics queries.
 These underlying queries can not be changed.
 However, you can choose which traces are included in the metrics query by filtering.